timstarbuck/zettelkasten-foam/Azure Landing Zone.md

 |Production	|The environment that's used to deliver value to customers	|Archetype management group, like corp or online|

+[Handling dev, test, prod](https://youtu.be/8ECcvTxkrJA) Is the governance model different between test and prod?
+The answer should be no. So, test and prod should be in same management groups.
+If dev requires same governance, place in same Management Group as prod and test subscriptions.
+If dev requires different governance (perhaps using new Azure services, place under sandboxes).
+*Sandbox*
+- Same general landing zone policies, but in audit mode.
+- sandbox-specific policies (to reduce risk, e.g. deny on-prem, deny vnet-peering, etc.).
+- Can have corp-sandbox and online-sandbox.

-[Handling dev, test, prod](https://youtu.be/8ECcvTxkrJA) [How many subscriptions should I use in Azure](https://youtu.be/R-5oeguxFpo)
+[How many subscriptions should I use in Azure](https://youtu.be/R-5oeguxFpo)

 Availability zones across subscriptions may not be the same.
 AZ1, AZ2 and AZ3 in one subscription may not be the same as AZ1, AZ2 and AZ3 in another.